neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 [^extrinsic]: The limitation is somewhat intuitive.
-If children will be sized based on the parent width, the parent _cannot_ "shrink-wrap" to its contents without creating a recursive definition.
+If children will be sized based on the parent width, the parent _cannot_ "shrink-wrap" to its contents without creating an unresolvable self-reference.
-Fortunately, block elements stretch the full width (inline size) by default, so an `inline-size` container type usually doesn't cause issues.
+Fortunately, block elements stretch to fill the available width (inline size) by default, so an `inline-size` container type usually doesn't cause issues.
 A container type of just `size` _will shrink to zero height_ if height is not explicitly set, though.